lone-starr/ace/whitepaper.md

 These traditional payment rails extract value and monitor a vibrant circular economy.
 This is where a fedimint can be leveraged to remove unjust surveillance and remove friction from the financial life blood of a thriving local economy.

-##### Aligning incentives
-A discussed, fedimint are not without risk.
-We determined the governance structure of a fedimint must align guardian incentives with the members to minimize the risk.
-Take for example a credit union.
-Board members in a credit union are elected by the members of the credit union.
-A similar approach can be used in a fedimint that provides specific services to a community.
-In the business-to-business example the guardian can be elected by the members.
-If our members are all business owners, the most trusted business owners in the community will be elected as guardians.
-These guardians rely on business from the members in the fedimint.
-It would be detrimental for them to undermine the well being of the fedimint.
-The incentives are aligned.

 ```mermaid
 graph TD;
    A[Brewing Supplier]-->Brewery